-2) For the journal to carry any duplicated publication is not permitted regardless of whether part or all of them have been published, printed, recorded and/or registered in an academic journal in other languages, electronically or otherwise.
+2) For the journal to carry any duplicated publication is not permitted regardless of whether part or all of them have been published, printed, recorded, and/or registered in an academic journal in other languages, electronically or otherwise.

 6.Treatment of Cases in Violation of Research Ethics

-1) The cases in violation of research ethics found from examination or after publication of papers contributed to the Journal of Korean Society of Biological Nursing Science shall be deliberated and be treated with follow-up measures determined according to following procedure.
+1) The cases in violation of research ethics found from examination or after the publication of papers contributed to the Journal of Korean Society of Biological Nursing Science shall be deliberated and be treated with follow-up measures determined according to the following procedure.

 2) Editorial Committee of the Journal of Korean Society of Biological Nursing Science shall deliberate on violations of research &publication ethics and determine the presence of violation.
-On judgment of the violation of research & publication ethics, the Editorial Committee shall request author(s) of corresponding violation to withdraw contributed paper(s) remaining in the process of examination for publication.
-For papers of violation found after publication, the Editorial Committee shall revoke corresponding paper(s) and prohibit citation therefrom by its official authority.
+On the judgment of the violation of research & publication ethics, the Editorial Committee shall request author(s) of corresponding violation to withdraw contributed paper(s) remaining in the process of examination for publication.
+For papers of the violation found after publication, the Editorial Committee shall revoke corresponding paper(s) and prohibit citation therefrom by its official authority.

-3) If the Editorial Committee is in conflict of interests with the case(s) of violation of research &publication ethics, then the deliberation thereof shall be referred to the (IRB or Committee of Research Ethics) to deliberate and determine the presence of violation.
+3) If the Editorial Committee is in the conflict of interests with the case(s) of violation of research &publication ethics, then the deliberation thereof shall be referred to the (IRB or Committee of Research Ethics) to deliberate and determine the presence of violation.

 4) The follow-up measures for cases of violation of research & publication ethics are as follows:

-(1) The revocation with reasons behind the revocation of corresponding papers of violation shall be specified clearly, be opened to public, and be preserved.
+(1) The revocation with reasons behind the revocation of corresponding papers of violation shall be specified clearly, be opened to the public, and be preserved.